lawrence0arabia/gitpod-test/README.md

   />
 </a>

-STEP 4) Enter "y" in terminal for all installation prompts <!-- (TODO: automate this) -->
+STEP 4) Open new terminal tab and do "skm linux install" <!-- TODO: AUTOMATE THIS -->

 STEP 5) To save files for later, you will need to commit them to your fork of this GitHub repository.
 To do this you will need to go into your gitpod account settings and request GitHub write permissions